elastic/ecs/.github/ISSUE_TEMPLATE/schema-issue.md

 ---
-name: Schema Issue
+name: Report a Problem
-about: "Report an issue with ECS."
+about: "Report a problem, inconsistency or typo in ECS."
 labels: "bug"

 ---